 - Fruits: Strawberry and Banana

 The sky is the limit when it comes to toppings.

-Strawberry Banana Oatmeal Bake for a Healthy Dessert
+Strawberry Banana Oatmeal Bake makes a Healthy Dessert

-Besides enjoying this baked oatmeal bars as breakfast, you can also serve it as dessert.
+Besides enjoying these baked oatmeal bars as breakfast, you can also serve them as dessert.

 Yes, you can!
 This recipe makes a perfectly healthy and satisfying dessert.